 Yes, if an electric fireplace is installed inside of your home, or for an enclosed patio, you absolutely can use it year round compared to most fireplaces made for outside areas like a backyard.
 Electric fireplaces are one of the best options if you want a fireplace within your home, beating out traditional fireplaces that burn wood, or even more modern versions that use gas.

 What are the additional benefits of using an electric fireplace to warm your home over fireplaces that burn wood or gas?

 Wood and gas fireplaces come with an absolutely long list of issues that make them unsafe, a big hassle to use, and in some cases, not as aesthetically appealing as you might think.
 Here are the main reasons that you should choose to go with an electric fireplace for your indoor spaces over wood or gas:

 - No Added Fire Risk – They don’t have any fire burning inside of them.
 Therefore, there is no additional hazard of starting a fire like in traditional fireplaces.

 - No Harmful Emissions – Since there isn’t anything burning, smoke and carbon monoxide won’t be an issue like wood and gas fireplaces.

-- No Staining or Smells – With the complete lack of smoke, you don’t have to worry about bad smoky smells or your walls staining over time.
+- No Staining or Odors – With the complete lack of smoke, you don’t have to worry about bad smoky odors or your walls staining over time.

-- Using it is Easy – They are the easiest fireplace to use by far.
+- Easy To Use – They are the easiest fireplace to use by far.
 Turn the fireplace on, choose your temperature, and enjoy it.

-- Easy Installing – It is an easy installation process you can do yourself.
+- Easy Installation – It is an easy installation process you can do yourself.
 After you’ve picked your spot, plug it into a nearby outlet and you are done.